Telecommunications in China: History

 Microwave radio relay lines and buried cable lines were constructed to create a network of wideband carrier trunk lines, which covered the entire country.
 China was linked to the international telecommunications network by the installation of communications satellite ground stations and the construction of coaxial cables linking Guangdong Province with Hong Kong and Macau.
 Provincial-level units and municipalities rapidly expanded local telephone and wire broadcasting networks.
 Expansion and modernization of the telecommunications system continued throughout the late-1970s and early 1980s, giving particular emphasis to the production of radio and television sets and expanded broadcasting capabilities.

-Marked improvements occurred by the mid-1980s with an influx of foreign technology and increased domestic production capabilities.
-International and long-distance telephone links by cable and satellite of high quality multiplied.
-Telegraph, facsimile, and telex were all in use.
-International satellite ground stations in Beijing and Shanghai were built and a domestic satellite communication network was operational in 1986.
-Over 160 radio stations existed by the mid-1980s, and transistorized radio receivers were common.
-A vast wired broadcasting system included over 2,600 stations carrying radio transmissions into all rural units and many urban areas.
-The television system grew rapidly in 1980s, with 90 television stations and 80 million sets by 1987.

-By 1987 China possessed a diversified telecommunications system that linked all parts of the country by telephone, telegraph, radio, and television.
+By 1987, China possessed a diversified telecommunications system that linked all parts of the country by telephone, telegraph, radio, and television.
 None of the telecommunications forms were as prevalent or as advanced as those in modern Western countries, but the system included some of the most sophisticated technology in the world and constituted a foundation for further development of a modern network.

 Overall, China's telecommunications services improved enormously during the 1980s, and, the pace of telecommunications growth and technology upgrading increased even more rapidly after 1990, especially as fiber-optic systems and digital technology were installed.
 After 1997, China's telecommunications services were enhanced further with the acquisition of Hong Kong's highly advanced systems.
 In the late 1990s and early 2000s, foreign investment in the country's telecommunications sector further encouraged growth.
 Notable has been the tremendous increase in Internet and cellular phone usage.
 China became the world leader in the early 21st century, in terms of number of cell phone subscribers.
 The nation ranks first in the world in numbers of both mobile and fixed-line telephones, and first in the number of internet users.

-Experts claim that 'although the number of cellular phones has grown enormously, surpassing that for standard (i.e., landline) telephones in 2003, the overall ratio of phones per capita had, by 2004, remained much smaller than it was for the developed countries.'.